th3n3rd/lambda-playground/README.md

 This repository is used as a playground to experiment on building and testing AWS Serverless functions.

-The applications use several AWS resources, including Lambda functions, an API Gateway API, DynamoDB Tables and an SQS Queue.
+The applications use several AWS resources, including Lambda functions, an API Gateway, DynamoDB Tables and an SQS Queue.

 These resources are defined in the `template.yaml` file in this project.